coleifer/peewee/docs/peewee/relationships.rst

   form ``...
 WHERE user_id IN (SELECT id FROM user ...)``.
 The parent query is embedded and re-evaluated by the database.
 * ``PREFETCH_TYPE.JOIN`` filters by joining the child table against the parent query as a derived table.
-Use it when the parent is paginated: MySQL and MariaDB reject a ``LIMIT`` inside an ``IN`` subquery, but accept it in a derived table.
+It returns the same rows as ``WHERE``, only the query shape differs.
 * ``PREFETCH_TYPE.MATERIALIZE`` reads the parent keys already held in memory and sends them as a literal ``IN`` list.
 This avoids re-running the parent query at all, at the cost of one bind parameter per key, so it is bounded by the